What does Kindle Project do?

 It can take years to move from vision to implementation when starting a funding program, with lots of bumps along the way.
 You don’t have to start from scratch.
 We’ve put in the hard work to design and build Kindle Project from the ground up, and feel proud of what we’ve created.

 Some of our donors also have their own private foundations or Donor Advised Funds, and find that they feel isolated or stuck in their giving – or limited by a mission that was put in place by an older generation.
-Supporting and collaborating with Kindle Project brings them into community, collaboration and inspiration – introducing them to new ways of thinking, funding and impacting the larger field of philanthropy.
+Supporting and collaborating with Kindle Project brings them into a community, collaboration and inspiration – introducing them to new ways of thinking, funding and impacting the larger field of philanthropy.

 Who funds Kindle Project?

 Kindle Project donor partners are artists, seed savers, punk-rockers, activists, and entrepreneurs.
-They come from diverse backgrounds, with diverse interests.
+They come from eclectic backgrounds, with diverse interests.
 For some of our donors, Kindle Project is only a small part of their giving, while for others it’s a focal point.
 Our donors come from across the country with varied philanthropic backgrounds.
 Some are brand new to giving with earned income while others are inheritors of wealth and have a lot of experience.

 We are currently supported by a small but growing group of anonymous, bold, creative and collaborative donors who not only see the value in Kindle’s approach and style of grantmaking but are also excited to dream into what the future our experimental philanthropy can look like.